Deep Ecology, Nature Connection & Natural Farming

-Concerns: Feeling the pain for the world and honouring the pain for the world, looking inside ourselves into what concerns we have for ourselves, for the world, for the future generation and for all beings, studying and addressing the crisis’s we are facing and its roots.
+Honouring Our Pain for the world : Acknowledging and honouring our pain for the world, looking inside ourselves into what concerns we have for ourselves, for the world, for the future generations and for all beings, studying and addressing the crisis’s we are facing and its roots.
 In this phase we will be:

-- feeling and honouring the pain for the world
+- Acknowledging and honouring our pain for the world

-Inspiration: Looking into the shift that is taking place, transformation, the great turning, initiatives each one of us are taking.
+Seeing with new eyes : Looking into the shift that is taking place, transformation, The Great Turning , initiatives each one of us are taking.
 In this phase we will reflect on:

 - What inspire us to change?

 - The call from inside

 - The Great Turning (Joanna Macy)